CobayaSampler/planck_supp_data_and_covmats/README.md

 This repo contains:

-- A plain text version of official Planck lensing data.
+- A plain text version of the official Planck lensing data.

 - Covariance matrices from the official Planck parameter grids.